Dragon Ball Z: Super Butōden 2: Gameplay

 As with its predecessor, Dragon Ball Z: Super Butōden 2 is a fighting game similar to Street Fighter II: The World Warrior.
 Players fight against other characters in one-on-one matches and the fighter who manages to deplete the health bar of the opponent wins the bout and becomes the winner of the match.
-The game features three modes of play and a roster of 8 playable characters and their respective transformations, with five additional characters being unlockable via cheat code.
-Characters available are Goku, Vegeta, Gohan, Trunks, Piccolo, Cell, Cell Jr., Broly, Bojack and Zangya.
+The game features three modes of play and a roster of 8 playable characters and their respective transformations, with two additional characters being unlockable via cheat code.
+Characters available are Goku (unlockable), Vegeta, Gohan, Trunks, Piccolo, Cell, Cell Jr., Broly (unlockable), Bojack and Zangya.

 Super Butōden 2 uses a customizable six-button control scheme.
 Special moves are present in conventional format, with most commands consisting of button combinations.
 Characters can also dash back and forth by pressing L and R respectively.
 Players can also charge their Ki gauge by holding the Y and B buttons to unleash a Ki blast attack.
 Returning from the first game is the split-screen feature; the view is split to keep fighters that are far away in the playfield shown in a single screen, while their positions are kept via an improved on-screen radar.
-New to the sequel are the introduction of water-based arenas, the ability to counterattack special moves, as well as meteor combos to perform consecutive attacks.
+New to the sequel are the introduction of water-based arenas, the ability to counterattack special moves, as well as meteor combos to perform consecutive attacks for most characters (only Goku had one such move in the previous game).